 The L nonimmigrant classification is a vital tool for multinational corporations that wish to transfer key foreign employees to the United States to work for an affiliate company.
 It is also useful for foreign entities that wish to send employees to the United States to open a new branch office or subsidiary.
 A United States entity may petition for L-1 classification for a foreign national who has been employed full-time outside the United States for one continuous year of the three years preceding the time of application.
 The organization from which the applicant is coming must have a qualifying relationship to the United States entity, and the foreign national’s previous positions must have involved managerial, executive, or specialized knowledge duties.
 The foreign national must be an employee of the company abroad and not an independent contractor or contract employee.

 The spouse and minor children of the L nonimmigrant are permitted to accompany the foreign national in L-2 derivative status.
 The spouse of a principal L-1 may apply for work authorization with the United States Citizenship Immigration Services (USCIS).
-If you have any questions about applying for this type of permit, you should speak with a Michigan L-1 visa lawyer.
-Our skilled team of employment visa attorneys could work hard to make this process go as smoothly as possible.
+If you have any questions about applying for this type of permit, feel free to contact our immigration L-1 visa lawyers.

 To qualify for L classification, there are various requirements for both the foreign national and the petitioning entity.
 Among these, three issues predominate: the previous or current employment of the foreign national; the corporate relationship between the United States and foreign entities; and the classification of both the foreign national’s intended employment in the United States and previous or current employment with the foreign entity as either a manager, executive, or an employee with specialized knowledge.
 This means that the employee does not need to be filling the same position in the United States that they occupied abroad.
 However, the employee must be qualified for the position in the United States.